 Type 1: Overt statement that Donald Trump is such a pathetic figure that a decent person cannot and should not only vote against but also any serious analysis of his words and actions belongs to “no-go-zone”.
-This type asserts notion that already by analysing Donald Trump one commits a crime against reason and humanity.
+This type asserts the notion that already by analysing Donald Trump one commits a crime against reason and humanity.
 Type 1 analysts find Donald Trump as a mistake of apparently disoriented voters.
 This mistake comes from their irrationality and is as such something that a decent person cannot take seriously.
-Such position is not only noticeable among many intellectuals, Hollywood actors and even among some business leaders, but goes wider.
+Such a position is not only noticeable among many intellectuals, Hollywood actors and even among some business leaders but goes wider.

 Type 2: This type is far more interesting.
 It can be observed in articles like this one in The New Yorker.
 The position of such authors is objective-like.
 They would sincerely like to understand “what happened”.
 It seems like they would like to explain something to us, readers.
 But are they really?
-What if they use press space to heal their own cognitive dissonance?
-Unconsciously of course.
+What if they use press space to heal their cognitive dissonance?
+Unconsciously, of course.

-According to western doctrine of medicine, after we understand the origins and mechanisms of certain disease, we can start to eradicate it.
-In fact this article does not come to such obvious solution, but I would not be surprised if Universities that form large part of Type 1 would not open studies and propose treatments for those that are so seriously ill.
-Let us kick out confirmation bias out of poor tribal retards like we kick out cancer cells.
+According to the western doctrine of medicine, after we understand the origins and mechanisms of a particular disease, we can start to eradicate it.
+This article does not come to such obvious solution, but I would not be surprised if Universities that form a large part of Type 1 would not open studies and propose treatments for those that are so seriously ill.
+Such treatment could be named: “Let us kick out confirmation bias out of poor tribal retards like we kick out cancer cells.”

 Trump, Pinker said, won over pretty much the entire Republican Party, and all those who felt alienated from the left, by declaring himself to be opposed to the “establishment” and political correctness.
 And this all happened, Pinker wrote to me, “despite his obvious temperamental unsuitability for the responsibilities of the Presidency, his opposition to free trade and open borders (which should have, but did not, poison him with the libertarian right), his libertine and irreligious lifestyle (which should have, but did not, poison him with evangelicals), his sympathies with Putin’s Russia (which should have, but did not, poison him with patriots), and his hostility to American military and political alliances with democracies (which should have, but did not, poison him with neoconservatives).”

-For a reason unknown to me he strictly avoids using memes as second replicators to genes to explain neuroscientific phenomena, neural diseases and language issues.
+For a reason unknown to me, he strictly avoids using memes as second replicators to genes to explain neuroscientific phenomena, neural diseases and language issues.
 He should have use meme concepts for he is top evolutionists in neuroscience.
-He is evolutionary linguist.
+He is an evolutionary linguist.
 Should he understand the power of memes as replicators, he would easily understand alleged dissonance between Trump words and Trump actions.
-By the use of evolutionary memology he could easily understand connection of hardwired genetically encoded human cognition with self replicating memes that serve as short term vehicles for individual adaptations and survival.
+By the use of evolutionary memology, he could easily understand the connection of hardwired genetically encoded human cognition with self-replicating memes that serve as short term vehicles for individual adaptations and survival.